Check out the latest Associated Press boys and girls basketball rankings

 |9

-Others receiving votes: Chicago Heights Marian 6.
-Rock Island 2.
-Dixon 2.
-Galesburg 2.
-Sycamore 2.
-Jerseyville Jersey 1.
+Others receiving votes: St. Viator 6.
+Chicago Heights Marian 5.
+Peoria Notre Dame 1.
+Rock Island 1.
+Sycamore 1.
+Morton 1.

 |Class 2A